Panchkula: Civic utilities

 Water supply and sewerage in Panchkula is maintained by Haryana Urban Development Authority (HUDA), the Public Health and Engineering Department (PHED) of the state, as well as the municipal corporation at the local level.
 As of 2008, 80 MLD of water is supplied to Panchkula city, and it is treated by chlorination.

 Panchkula also produces 115 MT of waste per day, out of which only about 40 MT is processed.
 As per the National Institute of Urban Affairs (NIUA) report, 100% door to door collection has been ensured in all wards through waste pickers.
 Jhariwala village has a sanitary landfill for the waste, where unsegregated waste is dumped.
-The city also has a community composting facility, material recovery facility and biogas plant.
+The city also has a community composting facility, material recovery facility, and biogas plant.
 As of 2008, the city generated 64 MLD of sewage and had three sewage treatment plants (STPs) that were functional with a capacity of 18, 39 and 15 MLD respectively.

-Panchkula city has an interim master plan that has been published by the Town and Country Planning department of Haryana state.
+Panchkula city has an interim master plan that has been published by the Town and Country Planning Department of Haryana state.

 Economy

 Employment

-Panchkula IT Park (also known as Haryana State Industrial and Infrastructural Development Corporation Technology Park) is the state of art infrastructure to facilitate information technology in the city.
+Panchkula IT Park (also known as Haryana State Industrial and Infrastructural Development Corporation Technology Park) is the state-of-the-art infrastructure to facilitate information technology in the city.
 It spreads over 74 acres developed by HSIIDC situated in sector 22 on the foothills of Shivalik Hills or outer Himalayas and on the banks of the Ghaggar River.
-It is well connected to Delhi, Haryana, Punjab and Himachal Pradesh.
+It is well connected to Delhi, Haryana, Punjab, and Himachal Pradesh.